bodokaiser/hangload.com/about/index.md

 description: What is Hangload?
 check-out-video: Check out the video below to see how easy it is to get going.
 read-faq: More questions?
 Read our FAQ below or <a class="blue" href="/contact">get in touch with us</a>!
-get-in-touch: More questions?
-Feel free to get in touch
 copy1: |
     Hangload is a bag carrier for bicycles that can carry many different types of bags easily and safely, increasing freedom, flexibility and convenience.
 It is not a container, like a bicycle basket or a bicycle bag, but more like an attachable side-rack.
 Hangload opens up many more possibilities as to the size, type and shape of bags that can be transported by bicycle.